-STALKING means engaging in a course of conduct directed at a specific person that would cause a Reasonable Person to fear for his or her safety or the safety of others or suffer substantial emotional distress.
+means engaging in a course of conduct directed at a specific person that would cause a Reasonable Person to fear for their safety or the safety of others or suffer substantial emotional distress.
+Stalking based on sex is a form of Sex-Based Harassment.